-MYSTERY OBJECTS is great fun for a Group from your church, tour group, organization, as well as school groups, Please call ahead to arrange a time for your group.
-Large groups may schdule during posted hours and other times inbetween.
-Drop-in times are all available for individuals, families & small groups.
+More about MYSTERY OBJECTS! great fun for a Group from your church, tour group, organization, as well as school groups, Please call ahead to arrange a time for your group.
+Large groups may schedule during posted hours and other times in between.

 What are these things?
 And What do they do?

-What are these things anyhow?
+MYSTERY OBJECTS~ What are these things anyhow?
 Three generations wonder about this novelty science object and the antique tool in front of them.
-More than 150 MYSTERY OBJECTS are waiting for you.
+Hundreds of MYSTERY OBJECTS are waiting for you.
 Bring friends, families, church groups, your club, or your scout troops.
 It's a unique outing with playful thinking combined with science, history, engineering, toys, cultures, and hands-on fun.
-Advance group discounts for 20 or more .

 Mystery Objects Event: Bus tours: call for details for unloading location.
 Tour Companies: this makes a great mystery tour or fun stop on any outing.
 Adults, seniors, and families all enjoy this hands-on event, sponsored by the Logic Puzzle Museum.